Creative Automation / Foundation

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Source inventory" to locate the part of the context/search mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 11:57, where the video says: “itself OKF.
 And then you go to this repo with my AI coding knowledge bundle.
 I'll have this linked in the description as well.
 And you just paste this prompt into your coding agent.
 That's it.
 You give...”

 03